mikedoubintchik/highspot/README.md

 ### Testing

-- I wrote a couple of integration and unit tests, but definitely nowhere near production level, due to time constraints.
-If I was releasing this to production, I would attempt to get close to 100% test coverage and implement regression tests
+- I wrote a few of unit tests for testing rendering, but definitely nowhere near production level, due to time constraints.
+If I was releasing this to production, I would attempt to get close to 100% test coverage and implement regression tests.
+- The written tests exhibit a simplified usage of mocking

 ### Deployment